 26. Add user data to the Data Tag inside the web container.
 Open data tag -> add user parameters to the user data -> do it for all Data Tags -> once done, open Web and Server preview modes and check that server container sees user parameters.

 27. Create variables inside the Server container that will capture user data -> add these variables to the Facebook tags -> Open the preview mode of the server container and FB event testing tool and check that FB sees user parameters.

 28. Once you’ve verified that everything is working, do the same setup for the add-to-cart event and publish your container.

 Want us to implement Facebook CAPI on your site?
 Find out how much it'll cost!

-This guide described how to set up Facebook conversion API for the Shopify sire.
-It was made for the store that is on the Basic Shopify plan.
-Basic plan users can’t insert Google Tag Manager code to the checkout, so you can only set up server-side tracking for pageview, view content, add to cart and purchase events.
-Hope this post helped you implement FB CAPI for Shopify.
-If you have any questions feel free to ask in the comment below or visit our community.
+This guide describes how to set up Facebook conversion API for your Shopify store.
+It was created using the Basic Shopify plan.
+This plan does not allow users to insert the Google Tag Manager code to the checkout to set up server-side tracking for PageView, ViewContent, and AddToCart events.
+I will also create a guide for the Shopify Plus store, allowing users to add GTM to the checkout.
+I hope this post helped you implement FB CAPI for Shopify.
+If you have any questions, feel free to ask them in the comment section below or visit our community.

 If you want to test what the GTM server is and how it works, please register an account.

 If you need help setting up a GTM server account on your website, contact us right away!